 When reporting positions for \texttt{GEI}, the origin is taken as the center of mass of Earth.
 To establish this as a reference system as defined in section~\ref{sect:refsystems}, Earth's rotation axis, center, and the ecliptic plane must be specified, along with the models used to compute them.
-To define a \texttt{GEI} reference frame, the model parameters must be specified.
+To define a \texttt{GEI} reference frame, the model parameters must also be specified.

 Common variations of \texttt{GEI} depend on whether precession and nutation of Earth's rotation axis and precession of the ecliptic plane are accounted for (\citeA{Davis1974}; \citeA{Hapgood1995}; \citeA{Franz2002}).
-The term ``mean epoch--of--date" (or mean--of--date) is used when only precession is accounted for, that is, the nutation variation is estimated and removed.
+The term ``mean epoch--of--date" (or mean--of--date) is used when only precession is accounted for; that is, the nutation variation is estimated and removed.
 If nutation variation is not removed, the term ``true epoch--of--date" or ``true--of--date" is used \cite{Hapgood1995}.
-If the $\mathbf{X}$ and $\mathbf{Z}$ orientations are time independent, an abbreviation for a reference date and time is specified, e.g., J2000.0 (2000-01-01T12:00 Terrestrial Time), at which they were determined.
-The reference date and time is referred to as an ``epoch" in the sense of a reference time instant rather than a period of time.
+If the $\mathbf{X}$ and $\mathbf{Z}$ orientations are time-independent, an abbreviation for a reference date and time is specified, e.g., J2000.0 (2000-01-01T12:00 Terrestrial Time), at which they were determined.
+The reference date and time are referred to as an ``epoch" in the sense of a reference time instant rather than a period of time.

 Two basic categories of \texttt{GEI}-related reference frames and systems are commonly used: inertial and non-inertial.
-The following acronyms are associated with an inertial reference system: an idealized system that is not rotating with respect to the distant stars, i.e., stars at an effectively infinite distance from its origin, and with an origin that translates with a constant velocity \cite{NAIFOverview2023}.
-Note that if the origin is specified as Earth's center (usually its center of mass rather than its centroid is implied but not stated), \texttt{GEI} is non-inertial by definition.
-However, in the following summary of \texttt{GEI}--related reference systems and frames below, we have ignored this technicality.
+The list of acronyms later in this section is associated with an inertial reference system: an idealized system that is not rotating with respect to the distant stars, i.e., stars at an effectively infinite distance from its origin, and with an origin that translates with a constant velocity \cite{NAIFOverview2023}.
+Note that if the origin is specified as Earth's center (usually its center of mass rather than its centroid is implied but not stated; see also \citeA{Dong2003}), \texttt{GEI} is non-inertial by definition.
+However, in the bulleted list summary of \texttt{GEI}--related reference systems and frames below, we have ignored this technicality.